History of Bangladesh: Fourth caretaker regime (2006–2008)

 A major political crisis erupted after the end of the BNP's tenure, as the Awami League-led coalition demanded a neutral candidate for Chief Advisor.
 Weeks of strikes, protests and blockades paralysed the country.
 President Iajuddin Ahmed assumed the responsibilities of Chief Advisor but failed to allay the fears of the opposition of an impending rigged election.
 The Bangladeshi press accused the president of acting under the influence of the BNP.
 Violent protests continued even as the military was deployed in aid of civil administration.

 On 11 January 2007, a state of emergency was declared by President Ahmed, who resigned from the office of chief advisor under widely reported pressure from the military, particularly the army chief General Moeen U Ahmed.
-The former governor of the central bank, Dr. Fakhruddin Ahmed, was appointed as the Chief Advisor and the cabinet was reshuffled with many technocrats.
+The former governor of the central bank, Fakhruddin Ahmed, was appointed as the Chief Advisor and the cabinet was reshuffled with many technocrats.
 The military-backed caretaker government started an anti-corruption drive, which saw the arrest of over 160 politicians, businessmen and bureaucrats, including former prime ministers Khaleda Zia and Sheikh Hasina, as well as Khaleda's two sons.
 Student protests in Dhaka University demanded the restoration of democracy in August 2007, but were suppressed by a curfew.
 Khaleda and Hasina were released in 2008.

 The state of emergency lasted for two years.
-The December 2008 general election saw a landslide victory for the Awami League-led coalition, which also included the Jatiya Party.
+The 2008 Bangladeshi general election saw a landslide victory for the Awami League-led coalition, which also included the Jatiya Party.